 If you manage 5% annual investment growth you would hit the million-pound mark in 25 years with £20,000 invested each year.
 However, with a higher return of 7%, it would only take 21 years.
 Achieving a 2% return would stretch the necessary time to 34 years, which illustrates why long-term investors avoid holding too much cash.
 Low returns are a severe impediment to meeting retirement or other goals.

 - At retirement, the first investor will have spent £48,000 on their monthly contributions and the second investor £72,000.
 Yet despite having spent much less, the first investor's retirement pot would be worth £152,602 compared to the second investor's £123,310

 It will take a long time to become an ISA millionaire – unless you are exceptionally lucky or insightful and pinpoint very lucrative individual shares that rocket in value.
 Yet having a considerable amount invested in a single share means your success rests on the fortunes of a single company, so it means a very high level of risk.
 You could face losses that are impossible to recover from if you are unfortunate.

-Most people will rightly decide against such a strategy, though for those prepared to dedicate the time to thoroughly researching companies it can sometimes be fruitful.
-What tends to unite successful private investors is the enjoyment of the challenge of navigating a profitable path through markets and taking a keen interest in researching investments.
+Most people will rightly decide against such a strategy, though for those prepared to dedicate the time to thoroughly researching companies, it can sometimes be fruitful.
+What tends to unite successful private investors in shares is the enjoyment of the challenge of navigating a profitable path through markets and taking a keen interest in researching investments.
 This tends to take a lot of time and dedication.
 Fortunately, for those more ‘hands off’ or time-constrained, there are convenient ways to spread the risk and still generate decent returns from your ISA.

 Some of the fund sectors that have delivered for investors over the past decade include technology, biotech and smaller companies.
 Using investment trusts can also help boost returns.
 These often outperform fund equivalents because they can use gearing – or borrowing to invest.
 They can be riskier, though.

-4. Be patient and disciplined
+4. Be patient and disciplined with your ISA funds

 Today’s ISA millionaires have seen many booms and busts but being too reactionary and trading in and out of the stock market over the short term can be unwise – even if political or economic reasons seem compelling.
 Not only are outcomes unpredictable, but so are their effects on financial markets.